Spacelift can be configured to send webhook notifications for various events to an HTTP endpoint of your choice.

-Webhook deliveries and their reponse statuses are stored and can be explored by selecting a specific webhook and viewing its details.
-You'll be presented with a list of deliveres, their status codes and when they happened.
+Webhook deliveries and their response statuses are stored and can be explored by selecting a specific webhook and viewing its details.
+You'll be presented with a list of deliveries, their status codes and when they happened.
 You can also click on each delivery to view more details about it:

 Default webhook payloads»

 The following section documents the default webhook payloads sent for each event type.
 However, if required, webhook payloads can be customized via a notification policy.

 Here's an example of the default webhook payload for a notification about a finished tracked run: